Dual Diagnosis Treatment Augusta, GA

 Cornerstone Mccormick - 36.9 miles from Augusta, GA

-Cornerstone Mccormick is a dual-diagnosis treatment center in Mc Cormick, SC that offers treatment for drug and alcohol addiction and mental health disorders that include dependent personality disorder as well as bulimia.
+Cornerstone Mccormick is a dual-diagnosis treatment center in Mc Cormick, South Carolina that provides treatment services for mental health and substance use disorders that include borderline personality disorder as well as avoidant personality disorder.

 Address: 504 North Mine Street, Mc Cormick, SC 29835 in McCormick County